 In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 The Stevensville Water Department routinely monitors for constituents in your drinking water according to Federal and State laws.
 We take all of our water samples to Montana Environmental Laboratory in Kalispell (406-755-2131).
 They are a private laboratory that is certified by the State of Montana and the EPA to analyze drinking water.
 Our sampling frequency complies with EPA and state drinking water regulations.
-The following tests were performed to identify possible contaminants in our system during the period of January 1 to December 31, 2023:
+The following tests were performed to identify possible contaminants in our system during the period of January 1 to December 31, 2024:

-- 24 coliform bacteria tests all were coliform free. - One nitrate plus nitrite tests on each of our entry points results were within EPA guidelines. - Tests on each of our water sources to determine the possible presence of eleven inorganic contaminants results were within EPA standards. - Tests on each of our water sources to determine the possible presence of 61 organic contaminants none were detected. - Tests on each of our water sources to determine the possible presence of 40 pesticides & herbicides none were detected. - Tests on the water from our distribution system to determine the possible presence of 10 disinfection byproducts none were detected. - Two tests to determine the level of orthophosphate results were within EPA guidelines.
+- 24 coliform bacteria tests all were coliform free. - One nitrate plus nitrite tests on each of our entry points results were within EPA guidelines. - 10 tests on the water from our customers' homes to determine the possible presence of lead and copper leaching out of the faucets and fixtures results were within EPA guidelines. - Tests on the water from our distribution system to determine the possible presence of 10 disinfection byproducts none were detected.